Ab-Initio Potential Energy Surfaces by Pairing GNNs with Neural Wave Functions

 \subsection{Limitations}

 While \model{} is capable of accurately modeling complex potential energy surfaces, we have not focused on architecture search yet.
-For instance, both the WFModel and the MetaGNN are only as powerful as the Weisfeiler-Lehman graph isomorphism test~\citep{xuHowPowerfulAre2018}.
-Furthermore, as we discuss in Section~\ref{sec:experiments}, PauliNet still offers a better initialization and converges in fewer iterations than our network.
-Lastly, \model{} is limited to geometries with identical electron spin configurations and, thus, the same number of electrons.
-We plan on addressing these issues in future work.
+Furthermore, as we discuss in Section~\ref{sec:experiments}, PauliNet~\citep{hermannDeepneuralnetworkSolutionElectronic2020} still offers a better initialization and converges in fewer iterations than our network.
+Lastly, \model{} is limited to geometries of the same set of nuclei with identical electron spin configurations, i.e., to access properties like the electron affinity one still needs to train two models.